Autism and the Narrative Process

 All of these writers struggled socially.
 Emily Dickinson once pressed a flower into an editor's hand and awkwardly told him that "this may serve as my introduction."
 Yeats was asked to leave the Theosophical Society because he asked too many questions.
 Thoreau withdrew to his cabin by the pond and was happier alone than he had ever been in company.

-Their issues with writing, and in life, did not begin or end, with these examples—and Brown provides additional material to support her claim (and that of some psychologists) that these authors were (most likely) autistic.
+Their issues with writing, and in life, did not begin or end, with these examples—and Brown provides additional material to support the claim that these authors were (most likely) autistic.

 The heart of Brown's book, however, is the idea that autistic writers may have trouble with specific aspects of writing.
-The list of issues that Brown, and others, have identified follows (with possible causes in parentheses).
+The list of issues that Brown, and others, have identified follows—with possible causes after the em dash.

-It bears repeating that these issues are NOT problems for all autistics and that few autistics will demonstrate all of them.
+It bears repeating that these issues are NOT problems for all autistics people and that few autistic writers will face all of these problems.

-Difficulty writing for an audience (autistic theory of mind issues)
+Difficulty writing for an audience—potential autistic theory of mind issues.

-Problems adhering to a genre expectations (oppositional or nonconformist tendencies in some autistics)
+Problems adhering to a genre expectations—oppositional or nonconformist tendencies in some individuals.

-Issues with character arc and character development (impaired relationships and understanding of human nature in some autistics)
+Issues with character arc and character development—possible experience with impaired relationships and diminished understanding of human (neurotypical) nature.

-Strong use of setting that may overwhelm the reader (exceptional memory and eye for detail in some autistic people)
+Strong use of setting that may overwhelm the reader—exceptional memory and eye for detail in some autistic people and/or a tendency to form an unusually strong connection with place.

-According to Brown, all eight writers showed "a marked resistance against the writing of novels" because of the difficulty they experienced in creating a "sustained, organically whole fictional narrative."
+She goes on to say that all eight writers showed "a marked resistance against the writing of novels" because of the difficulty they experienced in creating a "sustained, organically whole fictional narrative."

 For me, this was an important insight.

-Brown—who is not autistic herself but has an autistic child and works with autistic writers in her role as an educator—says it is common for writers on the spectrum to struggle with plot / structure.
+Brown, who is not autistic herself but has an autistic child and works with autistic writers in her role as an educator, says that it’s common for writers on the spectrum to struggle with plot / structure.

-Writing a well plotted novel has always been challenging for me.
-And when I say challenging, I mean that I have tried to do it dozens, if not hundreds of times—without success.
-I abandoned most of those unsuccessful manuscripts without finishing them.
-Those I completed had serious structural defects.
+Writing a well-plotted novel has always been hard for me.
+And when I say hard, I mean that I have tried to do it dozens, if not hundreds of times—without succeeding.
+I abandoned a lot of manuscripts without completing them.
+Those I finished had serious structural defects.

 The point of this blog post isn't that autistics can't write novels because some obviously can.
 The point is that long-form fiction is a difficult proposition for many—including me.
-I have proven this to myself over and over again.
-But I couldn't accept it as a possible limitation until I understood why it was happening.
+And even though I knew there was a problem, I couldn’t get a handle on it until I understood why it was happening.

 Writing a novel has been a dream of mine for a very long time and it's hard to just walk away from it.
 But change can serve a purpose, and I think the writers featured in Writers on the Spectrum prove that point.